-- Physical tranquillity
+- Physical tranquility

 Gray is one of the most neutral tints, contrasting with many other colours.
 Brands frequently choose it due to its ageless, helpful, and impartial vibe.
-Although some businesses (like Apple) utilise it well, it’s best employed as a secondary hue to create a calmer and more neutral background to bright colours.
+Although some businesses (like Apple) utilize it well, it’s best employed as a secondary hue to create a calmer and more neutral background to bright colours.

 Common associations for grey include:

 Considering the absence of colours, black can still be a powerful colour to include in branding.
 Black is traditionally seen as a symbol of professionalism and seriousness.
 However, it can also be used to elicit feelings of elegance, substance, and power.
 Brands that pick black want to make a powerful statement and convey a sense of authority and respectability.